researchstudio-sat/webofneeds/README.md

 1. Make your tomcat deploy-configuration depend on the gulp configuration (don't forget to insert it *before* the packing of the `.war`-files) [1]

 [1]: If you don't want to develop at the SCSS, you can skip these steps.
 Maven install will run gulp.
 If you do want to develop at the SCSS: Sadly there doesn't seem to be a way to run the gulp configuration when just reloading resources.
 During development you either need to run gulp manually (there's a handy `watch`-task in gulp) or restart the server every time to see the changes in the scss.

+[2]: Should be automatically installed during maven-install thanks to the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin)

 A **major build speedup** can be achieved by running the maven install task with the `copy-*-dependencies` options enabled and then copying the war files from the most generic `target`-folder to `$TOMCAT/shared/lib` and afterwards always using the `skip-dependencies` option for maven install.